Neural-Systems-at-UIO/MeshView-for-Brain-Atlases/Docs/Installation.rst

 **Technical information**

-WebAlign can be used directly (see links further down) but is also available as a web-service through EBRAINS.
-Please consult these page if you want to analyse your our data and generate point clouds representing your data:
+WebAlign can be used directly (see links further down) but is also available in the QUINT online workflow https://quint-online.apps.ebrains.eu/ and the LocaliView workflow https://localiview.apps.ebrains.eu/ through EBRAINS.

-* `Image annotation and coordinate extraction <https://www.ebrains.eu/brain-atlases/analysis/image-annotation-and-export-of-coordinate-points>`_
-* `Coordinate extraction from histological image series <https://www.ebrains.eu/brain-atlases/analysis/labelled-features-analysis>`_

 **Conditions of use**
 ~~~~~~~~~~~~~~~~~~~~~~